-Preparation of the starter Install the starting shaft to the starter securely.
-Poor installation will allow the shaft to swing which can be dangerous.
+3. Preparation of the starter

+Install the starting shaft to the starter securely.
+Poor installation swings the starting shaft, which is dangerous.

-- 4. Checking the rotating direction of the starter - Make sure that the starter rotates in the direction shown in the sketch.
-If the direction is reverse, reverse the leads on battery. - Inserting the starter shaft Insert the starting shaft into the shaft cup securely. - 6.
-Priming
+4. Checking the rotating direction of the starter

+Make sure that the starter rotates to the direction shown in the sketch.
+If the direction is reverse, reverse the leads on battery.

+5. Inserting the starter shaft Insert the starting shaft into the shaft cup securely.

+6. Priming

-Without heating the glowplug, open the throttle a little from the idle position.
-Turn the engine using the starter until the fuel is seen to reach the carburetor.
+Without heating the glowplug, open the throttle a little from the idling position.
+Turn the engine using the starter until the fuel is seen to reach carburetor.